Monday, July 1, 2024

 Captain Britain by Alan Davis (c.
 1985)

-Alan Davis' original Captain Britain design had slightly different patterns; however, Betsy's wig was supposed to be shorter and wavier as opposed to the long, straight wig of the final design.
-Alan Davis' plot notes reveal that originally Betsy would become Captain Britain earlier in Captain Britain vol. 2 #9 (1985) during the battle with the Cherub Whirlwind warpies.
-Ultimately, Betsy's final Captain Britain design debuted in Captain Britain vol. 2 #12.
-This character design was published as an extra in the Captain Britain Omnibus (2022).
+Alan Davis' original design for Captain Britain featured slightly different patterns, with Betsy's wig intended to be shorter and wavier, contrasting with the long, straight wig of the final version.
+According to Davis' plot notes, Betsy was originally set to become Captain Britain earlier, in Captain Britain vol. 2 #9 (1985), during the battle with the Cherub Whirlwind warpies.
+However, her final design as Captain Britain debuted in Captain Britain vol. 2 #12.
+This character design was later published as an extra in the Captain Britain Omnibus (2022).

 Outback Psylocke by Arthur Adams (dated November 5, 1987)

-According to X-Men: Archives Sketchbook #1, there was a strong desire to update the X-Men's appearance at the time.
-Art Adams worked up several takes on those "new looks" and proposed a series of costume designs, particularly for the female X-Men members of the era.
-For Psylocke, Adams designed a black bodysuit covered by a one-piece bathing suit, with and without a cape/hood.
-His only note is that it should not be pink.
-This design eventually evolved into the "Australian Outback Armor", which debuted in Uncanny X-Men vol. 1 #232 (1988).
-These character designs were published in X-Men: Archives Sketchbook #1 (2000) and Modern Masters #6: Arthur Adams (2006).
+In an effort to update the X-Men's appearance, Art Adams explored several new looks, particularly for the female members of the team.
+For Psylocke, Adams envisioned a black bodysuit paired with a one-piece bathing suit, with variations that included and excluded a cape/hood.
+His only stipulation was that the costume should not be pink.
+This design eventually evolved into the "Australian Outback Armor," which debuted in Uncanny X-Men vol. 1 #232 (1988).
+These character designs were later published in X-Men: Archives Sketchbook #1 (2000) and Modern Masters #6: Arthur Adams (2006).

 Lady Mandarin by Jim Lee (dated June 22, 1989)

-According to X-Men: Archives Sketchbook #1, Jim Lee tried a dramatically interpretation of the "new" Psylocke when designing Lady Mandarin.
-Whereas the first design is similar to the final, approved Lady Mandarin costume, the second design is rather different.
-According to Lee's notes, it consisted of a black suit, black gloves, a protective "death" mask and weapons concealed within the boot.
-Both versions had a retractable blade attached to the fist.
-The final Lady Mandarin costume debuted in the cover of Uncanny X-Men vol. 1 #256 and in the pages of #257 (1989).
+In X-Men: Archives Sketchbook #1, it was noted that Jim Lee attempted a dramatic reinterpretation of the "new" Psylocke with his designs for Lady Mandarin.
+While the first design closely resembles the final approved Lady Mandarin costume, the second design was quite different.
+According to Lee's notes, this version featured a black suit, black gloves, a protective "death" mask, and weapons concealed within the boots.
+Both versions included a retractable blade attached to the fist.
+The final Lady Mandarin costume made its debut on the cover of Uncanny X-Men vol. 1 #256 and within the pages of #257 (1989).
 These character designs were published in X-Men: Archives Sketchbook #1 (2000).

 Mystery Telepath by Salvador Larroca (c.
 2002)

-Legend has it that Chris Claremont originally planned for Psylocke's death in X-Treme X-Men to be temporary, with the idea being that when she returned, she would be stripped of the Crimson Dawn plus perhaps even returning her to her original body.
-According to Claremont's Facebook Group, Betsy was supposed to return as a psychic "ghost" circa X-Treme X-Men #19 where she'd fight the temptation to possess people.
-Salvador Larroca's notes reveal that Psylocke should have had a black costume, blue hair and yellow eyes.
-However, this was during a period where Marvel had decided that no characters would return from the dead, so Claremont's plans were squelched.
+According to legend, Chris Claremont originally planned for Psylocke's death in X-Treme X-Men to be temporary, envisioning her return stripped of the Crimson Dawn and possibly even back in her original body.
+In Claremont's Facebook Group, a fan shared the concept that Betsy was supposed to come back as a psychic "ghost" around X-Treme X-Men #19, struggling with the temptation to possess people.
+Salvador Larroca's notes reveal that Psylocke was to have a black costume, blue hair, and yellow eyes.
+However, during this period, Marvel had a policy against characters returning from the dead, quashing Claremont's plans.
 This character design later surfaced online in the mid-2000s.
-A similar character with blue hair and yellow eyes was introduced by Larroca in X-Men vol. 2 #171 (2005) in Foxx, Mystique's disguise as a student at Xavier's.
-As for Betsy, she was ultimately resurrected in Uncanny X-Men vol. 1 #455 (2005).
+A similar character with blue hair and yellow eyes was introduced by Larroca in X-Men vol. 2 #171 (2005) as Foxx, Mystique's disguise as a student at Xavier's.
+Betsy was ultimately resurrected in Uncanny X-Men vol. 1 #455 (2005).

 Uncanny X-Force/Marvel NOW! by Kris Anka (c.
 2012)

-When Kris Anka was approached to redesign the members of the Uncanny X-Force relaunch, he started with Psylocke.
-According to Anka, as the leader of the team he wanted to nail Psylocke's design first and allow that to be the foundation for the rest of the team.
-Anka worked up four different designs before the final design eventually picked.
-Anka published all his designs with notes on his Tumblr page in October 2012.
+When Kris Anka was tasked with redesigning the members of the Uncanny X-Force relaunch, he began with Psylocke.
+As the team leader, Anka wanted to perfect Psylocke's design first, using it as the foundation for the rest of the team.
+He created four different designs before the final one was selected.
+Anka shared all his designs with notes on his Tumblr page in October 2012.

 X-Force/All-New Marvel NOW! by Rock-He Kim (c.
 2013)

-Artist Rock-He Kim redesigned all X-Force members when the book was relaunched in early 2014.
-When USAToday announced the book in November 2013, Kim's original character design for Psylocke was revealed.
-Originally, Betsy's X-Force costume was more detailed with camouflage patterns resembling the leg and arm stripes of Jim Lee's classic Psylocke design.
-The final, approved design, albeit similar, was simpler, with less camo and less patterns, and debuted in X-Force (vol. 4) #1 (2014).
+Artist Rock-He Kim was responsible for redesigning all the X-Force members when the series was relaunched in early 2014.
+When USA Today announced the relaunch in November 2013, Kim's original character design for Psylocke was revealed.
+Initially, Betsy's X-Force costume featured more intricate details, including camouflage patterns reminiscent of the leg and arm stripes from Jim Lee's classic Psylocke design.
+The final, approved design was simpler, with fewer camo patterns, and made its debut in X-Force (vol. 4) #1 (2014).

 Mystery in Madripoor/Disassembled by Mahmud Asrar (c.
 2018)

-Artist Mahmud Asrar was tasked with redesigning Psylocke for Mystery in Madripoor, which would see Betsy reclaiming her original body once more.
-As far as we know, Asrar worked up two different designs.
-The design picked, known to fans as the "Disassembled" costume, debuted in Hunt for Wolverine: Mystery in Madripoor #4 (2018).
-A second, unused design was later published as an extra in the Director's Cut of Uncanny X-Men vol. 5 #1.
-This design was similar to Jean Grey's X-Men Red costume (also designed by Asrar) and resembled Psylocke's Outback armor, with similar elements, such as the hood, a cape and pieces of armor.
+Artist Mahmud Asrar undertook the task of redesigning Psylocke for Mystery in Madripoor, a storyline where Betsy reclaimed her original body.
+Asrar developed two distinct designs for the character.
+The chosen design, affectionately dubbed the "Disassembled" costume by fans, made its debut in Hunt for Wolverine: Mystery in Madripoor #4 (2018).
+A second, unused design was later featured as an extra in the Director's Cut of Uncanny X-Men vol. 5 #1 (2018).
+This alternate design, reminiscent of Asrar's work on Jean Grey's X-Men Red costume, incorporated elements similar to Psylocke's Outback armor, including a hood, cape, and pieces of armor.

 Captain Britain/Dawn of X by Marcus To (c.
 2019)

-Marcus To redesigned Betsy as Captain Britain when she claimed the mantle in Excalibur vol. 4 #1 (2019) as part of the Dawn of X relaunch.
-To later revealed that he had worked up different designs for Betsy.
-In April 2020, To published this unused costume on Twitter, which was reused for Brian Braddock in Excalibur vol. 4 #6 (2020).
-As opposed to the Union Jack design, this costume was mostly red and referenced Brian's original Captain Britain costume, with golden details and a golden Lion Rampant symbol on the chest.
+Marcus To undertook the redesign of Betsy Braddock as Captain Britain when she assumed the mantle in Excalibur vol. 4 #1 (2019) as part of the Dawn of X relaunch.
+To later disclosed that he had developed multiple designs for Betsy's new costume.
+In April 2020, To unveiled one of these unused designs on Twitter, which was subsequently repurposed for Brian Braddock in Excalibur vol. 4 #6 (2020).
+Unlike the traditional Union Jack design, this costume predominantly featured red tones and paid homage to Brian's original Captain Britain attire, incorporating intricate golden details and a prominent Lion Rampant symbol on the chest.

 FSaker said...